 The innovative curriculum is complemented with experiential learning opportunities developed in support of this proposed program will prepare students for fulfilling and challenging careers in the security field.
 To keep the curriculum relevant to the industry needs, a Cybersecurity Advisory Committee, consisting of partners from the industry has been formed.
 These industry partners have also agreed to serve as long-term advisors to the program and they will be responsible for providing feedback on curriculum and other potential areas of program improvement.

 In addition to coursework, students will complete a project with an industry partner that should advance knowledge or practice, and address an emerging challenge in security and privacy.

 The proposed program is made possible through in-kind investments of upwards of $2 million by industry partners McAfee Canada, Cisco Systems, IBM, BlackBerry, eSentire, and Kaspersky Lab.
 The experiential learning will leverage opensource and proprietary security software from our industry partners including Cisco Systems, IBM, Kaspersky Lab and McAfee.
 The experiential learning will take place in in a new state-of-the-art cybersecurity teaching lab, the Security Operations Centre, which will enable students to work with real and simulated security attacks independently and collaboratively.

-The Master of Cybersecurity and Threat Intelligence program will commence in Fall 2019.
+The Master of Cybersecurity and Threat Intelligence program commenced in Fall 2019.
 Tuition for domestic students is targeted at $22,500.
 Tuition for international students is $42,000.
 For more information on fee structure, please visit Guelph Graduate Fees.